paulhamsh/Spark-Control-X/README.md

 ```

 #### Profiles as loaded on pedal by default

+These are the messages sent by default as the pedal is shipped.

 Header       |  Profile | I     | II    | A     | III   |IV     | B     | Exp1 | Exp2
 -------------|----------|-------|-------|-------|-------|-------|-------|------|------